 - Pour into a greased 9-in. square baking pan.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Serve with fruit or ice cream if desired.
-Yield: 8-9 servings.

 Did anyone rating this recipe as excellent actually make it?
 I remembered a dinette cake recipe from a Betty Crocker cookbook as well.
 While this cake wasn't "bad", it wasn't great either.
 It seems a little too sweet to me, and the texture isn't light like a quality brand cake mix.
 That being said, it doesn't have the additives that a commercial cake mix has.
 It makes an acceptable base for strawberries and whipped cream, which is what we used it for, but we prefer a cake mix cake to this (even with the additives).